Skip to content

 city: 'Madrid',

-}; // Object created with properties
+}; // Object created with name, age and city properties

 javascript

-• Modifying properties: If you need to change the value of an existing property, you can assign a new value to its key.
+If you need to change the value of an existing property, you can assign a new value to its key.
 For example:

 javascript